Mert-chan/IonoBench/README.md

 ---

-**IonoBench** is a benchmark framework for evaluating deep spatiotemporal models on global Total Electron Content (TEC) forecasting.
+**IonoBench** is a benchmark framework for evaluating deep spatiotemporal models on Global Ionospheric Map (GIM) forecasting.
 It includes standardized datasets, evaluation protocols, pretrained models, and configuration-based experimentation.

 Click **Open in Colab** to test without local setup.